EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 * Data-to-time binding

-"Data-to-Data binding" is e.g. binding of responses to a request or binding of data fragments to each other.
-"Data-to-space binding" is the binding of data to an absolute or relative point in space (i.e. a location) and may in the relative case be referred to as proximity.
+"Data-to-Data binding" is e.g., binding of responses to a request or binding of data fragments to each other.
+"Data-to-space binding" is the binding of data to an absolute or relative point in space (i.e., a location) and may in the relative case be referred to as proximity.
 "Data-to-time binding" is the binding of data to an absolute or relative point in time and may in the relative case be referred to as freshness.
 The two last properties may